harris-chris/Jot.jl/README.md

 either that or we store func_name per remote image rather than as a tag in the ecr repo but ecr repos map 1:1 with lambda functions?
 Actually no.
 So that's fine. func_name pkg_name stored in remoteimage, not ecr repo

+Need a test that also includes dependencies - a package, not just a module

 lambda should have all four attributes. lambda_function should store git commit